bsmith89/strain-corr/doc/manuscript/manuscript.md

 strain-pure subsets in order to combine data from pangenome profiling across multiple metagenomes.
 We also describe changes
-in MIDAS v3, including updates to its pangenome database and profiling pipeline to reduce cross-mapping, improve quantification, and facilitate the interpretation of strain-specific gene content.
+in MIDAS v3, including updates to the pangenome database (MIDASDB) and profiling pipeline to reduce cross-mapping, improve quantification, and facilitate the interpretation of strain-specific gene content.
 As part of a complete workflow, our method requires only shotgun